elsampsa/aws-iot-testbed/README.md

 Before starting, please create an S3 bucket named ``my-test-bucket``.

-You need to go there examples in the ascending order.
+You need to go these examples in the ascending order.

 ### 1. Grant AWS access to IoT device